amitv87/remote_access/README.md

 Notes
 ---
 - tested on chrome & firefox
-- ffmpeg.json is read in rudimentary fashion, to fast switch ffmpeg flags
+- ffmpeg.json is read in an ugly fashion, to fast switch ffmpeg flags

 ### Known bugs
-- mouse drag and drop is broken on mac
+- mouse double click is broken on mac
 - remote and client mouse pointers do not coincide (decoder issue with specific resolutions)
+- high audio latency (shoul switch to some opus)